-Best Digital Picture Frame of 2020
+Best Digital Picture Frame

 The Facebook Portal Mini 8" is a sleek looking smart display that works as a digital picture frame when other functions are not in use.
 The display can show pictures uploaded to the frame or from Facebook and Instagram.
 Photos taken on your smartphone look great on 8", with a 1280 X 800 touchscreen that offers 189 pixels per inch.
 In addition to being a great frame, its connectivity to other apps and a browser enhances its functionality.
 You can also connect to some music and video services.
 We enjoyed it as a kitchen assistant, showcasing various recipes in larger print and an easy to navigate presentation; this makes trying new recipes easier, and you can avoid taking out your phone with messy hands.
 It also has decent speakers that emphasize bass and provide acceptable mid-range sound quality.
 The Portal assistant can also play your favorites from some music services.
 It features Alexa, which can do most standard Alexa tasks, like track Amazon shipments or play Amazon Music.
 The Portal is great for video chats, thanks to its smart camera that can automatically zoom and pan as you move around the room.
 You can only contact people through Messenger.